White Papers

 Step 2: Legal Structure and Registration

-Choosing the Legal Structure
+Choosing Your Hedge Fund’s Legal Structure

-Securitized Vehicles
+Securitised Vehicles

 Registration and Regulatory Compliance